Deathconsciousness

-Deathconsciousness is the debut studio album by the American rock duo Have a Nice Life, released on January 24, 2008, through Enemies List Home Recordings.
+Deathconsciousness is the debut album by the American rock duo Have a Nice Life, released on January 24, 2008, through Enemies List Home Recordings.
 It is a shoegaze and post-punk album characterized by a lo-fi production, dense soundscapes, and lyrics exploring themes such as death, depression, and existential despair.
 Recorded independently over five years on a budget of less than $1,000, it was released as a double album.
-Accompanied by a 70-page booklet outlining a fictional religious history, the original cover art features a darkened and cropped version of the painting The Death of Marat (1793), painted by Jacques-Louis David.
+Accompanied by a 70-page booklet outlining a fictional religious history, the original cover art features a darkened and cropped version of the Jacques-Louis David painting The Death of Marat (1793).

 Initially overlooked by professional music publications, Deathconsciousness gained a substantial cult following in the years after its release, largely through online music communities such as 4chan's /mu/ board, Sputnikmusic, and Rate Your Music.
 Retrospective acclaim has focused on the album's emotional intensity, atmospheric cohesion, and do-it-yourself (DIY) ethos, with music critics describing it as one of the most emotionally devastating records of its era.